David Duncan Main: World War I and Civil War (1914)

 In Hangzhou, many workers left to join the forces of the war in France.
 In the spring of 1916, Hangzhou declared independence.

 Civil war created turmoil across China, continuing on into the 1920s.
 The first Red Cross unit of Hangzhou was organized by the staff at the main hospital and consisted of 23 members.

 In May 1924, a riot centered around anti-foreigner sentiments and patriotism occurred in Shanghai, in which some Chinese students were killed.
 This news spread to Hangzhou, and inspired the Students to organize anti-foreign and anti-British demonstrations.
 Outside efforts were made to draw the medical students out of Hangzhou, promised with support or wages, acceptance at other schools, or diplomas from other schools for those ready to graduate.
-Main attempted to dissuade this movement, however many Hangzhou students were filled with 'ai-koh' (patriotic) fever and left.
+Main attempted to dissuade this movement, however many Hangzhou students were filled with aiguo (Chinese nationalism) fervor and left.
 The college closed for the term and this anti-British boycott affected all work in Hangzhou in 1925.
 Main's life was threatened during this period of unrest.
 The college reopened later that year.

-Towards their departure in 1926, the "Red" communist influence was beginning to be felt in Hangzhou.
+Towards their departure in 1926, Communist influence was beginning to be felt in Hangzhou.
 Civil war ensued in 1927.

 Political influence

-In conjunction with the Zeijiang government officials, Main built the Lecture Hall, where famous people were invited to give talks about local affairs, education, finance, road building, mining, better living, and abolition of superstition.
+In conjunction with the Zejiang government officials, Main built the Lecture Hall, where famous people were invited to give talks about local affairs, education, finance, road building, mining, better living, and abolition of superstition.